Michal Kašpárek

 longtermism

-Longtermism is the ethical view that positively influencing the long-term future is a key moral priority of our time.
+Longtermism is the ethical view that positively influencing the long-term future is a key moral priority.
 It is an important concept in effective altruism and a primary motivation for efforts that aim to reduce existential risks to humanity. (en.wikipedia.org)

 lotofág